-BIKE IT OR HIKE IT-

 Note; You can check out Olin College by heading straight and then turning left into it's courtyard surrounded by glass fronted buildings.

-Note; The aqueduct continues on the other side of the road, however, if your biking it's easier to continue along the road to the first road on the left.
-Head down this road, which is the entrance to the Recycling & Disposal facility, and you'll pick up the aqueduct again on your right.
+Note; The Sudbury Aqueduct continues on the other side of the road, however, if your biking it's easier to continue along the road to the first road on the left.
+Head down this road, which is the entrance to the Recycling & Disposal facility, and you'll pick up the aqueduct again on your right back in Wellesley.

-Note; To connect with the southern end of the Brook Path, continue straight out to Washington St, cross over to a paved path and travel left down along the road.
+Note; To connect with the Southern End of the Brook Path, *[Part of Loop]*continue straight out to Washington St, cross over to a paved path and travel left down along the road.
 Spot a beautiful brick house on your left built in 1866 along the way.
 Very scenic route.
 Cross College Rd, then right back over Washington St using 2 cross-lights and head left.
 Turn right onto Dover Rd (low traffic) and follow until you cross a small culvert.
 Just past this on the left is the entrance to the Brook Path after 1.1 miles.

 Rd, just northwest of Benvenue St and the Sudbury Path.